SWEG-2014-EC-Batch/THE-IT-CROWD/README.md

 Main folders included in our repositry includes:

 1.FoP-I(Fundamentals of programming 1)
-  Includes subfolders for our past semester Activities, Homeworks and Projects individually commited by our team members.
+  Includes subfolders of our past semester Activities, Homeworks and Projects individually commited by our team members.
   The subfolders included are:
     Meseret Bolled
     Michail Addis